kwindapp/start-jump/README.md

 Battery – For powering the system.

 How It Works:
+IMU Data for Jump Recording: FLEXIBLE HARDWARE IMU CAN BE ATTACHED TO THE ESP32 BOARDS IMU of our choise

-IMU Data for Jump Recording: CODE WITH SMART AI ......PARAMETER MENU FINE TUNING  😉 !!!
+CODE WITH SMART AI ......PARAMETER MENU FINE TUNING  😉 !!!
 FIRMWARE UPDATES OVER KWIND WEBFLASHER HOMEPAGE

 The IMU detects changes in acceleration and orientation when the kiteboard is in motion.